IgniteUI/indigo-design-docfx/en/components/radial-gauge.md

 ## Needle Type

 The Radial Gauge provides various overrides that control the shape of the needle, which indicates the current value: Needle, Trapezoid, and Triangle.
-In Figma, you can switch between the type by selecting the `Needle Shape` instance and then choosing the type from the right sidebar.
-In Sketch, this is achieved with `Symbol Overrides`, while in Adobe XD, we are using the `Component States` paradigm to let you easily switch between types.
+In Figma, you can switch between these types by selecting the `Needle Shape` instance and then choosing the type from the right sidebar.

 <img class="responsive-img" src="../images/radial_gauge_three_ranges.png" srcset="../images/radial_gauge_needle@2x.png 2x" />

 ## Ticks Type

 The ticks of the Radial Gauge can be placed outside or inside, with two inside variants for Thick and Thin range areas.
-In Figma you can select the `Ranges` and the `Ticks` from the provided properties in the right sidebar.
-In Sketch this is achieved with `Symbol Overrides`, while in Adobe XD we are using the `Component States` paradigm to let you easily switch between types.
+In Figma you can select the `Ranges` and the `Ticks Type` from the provided properties in the right sidebar.

 <img class="responsive-img" src="../images/radial_gauge_inside.png" srcset="../images/radial_gauge_inside@2x.png 2x" />
 <img class="responsive-img" src="../images/radial_gauge_outside.png" srcset="../images/radial_gauge_outside@2x.png 2x" />